Which place is cheaper, Sacramento or Atlanta?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Atlanta and Sacramento.

 In July, Atlanta is generally a little warmer than Sacramento.
-Temperatures in Atlanta average around 82°F (28°C), and Sacramento stays around 76°F (24°C).
+Daily temperatures in Atlanta average around 82°F (28°C), and Sacramento fluctuates around 76°F (24°C).

 People are often attracted to the plentiful sunshine in Sacramento this time of the year.
 In Atlanta, it's very sunny this time of the year.
 Atlanta usually receives less sunshine than Sacramento during summer.
 Atlanta gets 271 hours of sunny skies, while Sacramento receives 439 hours of full sun in the summer.

 Atlanta gets a good bit of rain this time of year.
 In July, Atlanta usually receives more rain than Sacramento.
 Atlanta gets 5.2 inches (133 mm) of rain, while Sacramento receives 0 inches (1 mm) of rain each month for the summer.